 When our partner perceives us as angry, it’s easy for them to also become reactive.
 Reactivity is vulnerability’s mortal enemy!
 The reactivity only fuels negative thoughts, hot emotions, and maladaptive behaviors.
 Reactivity can cause us to become hostile and in return, this can lead to a partner withdrawing.
 Further, when reactivity is present there is NO WAY that one will ever be able to communicate their needs and longings in a way that is effective- in a way that their partner can actually hear them.
 Let’s face it, we’ve all been there, and it feels miserable.

 You may think, “OK, so I’ll just be polite and less reactive during an argument and my needs will then be met.”
 Problem is, we all know how to be polite.
-During a fight with our loved one (aka, our attachment figure), the amygdala in our brain actually gets triggered and sends us into fight/flight/freeze mode.
-In these moments, it is so hard to slow down and communicate what is happening on the inside in a soft way.
-It is difficult to make the implicit, explicit, and we are often left feeling alone.
+During a fight with our loved one (aka, our attachment figure), the amygdala in our brain gets triggered and sends us into fight/flight/freeze mode.
+In these moments, it is so hard to slow down and communicate what is happening on the inside (in a soft way).
+It can be difficult to make the implicit, explicit, and we are often left feeling alone.

 Couples counseling in San Diego can help you and your partner to slow down.
 It can help you to understand your needs and the needs of your partner so that you are both able to “show up” for each other in times of distress.
 You can be teammates and partners once again!
 And we can send that reactivity packing.